-In some of my Cerebral Palsy blogs, I have touched on various issues around the condition itself, but I’ve not talked about how visible it was when I was a child or how exactly the whole Cerebral Palsy thing played out.
+In some of my Cerebral Palsy blogs, I have touched on various issues around the condition itself, but I haven’t talked about how visible it was when I was a child, or how my disability was ignored.

-Although it would go on to take me years to find out there was a diagnosis, I never knew.
-All the difficulties I had eventually took their toll and manifested itself in anger issues.
-‘I was an angry child living in the depths of emotional despair’ that this was even my life.
+It would go on to take me 48 years to find out that my doctors and parents knew about my diagnosis.
+As a consequence, all the difficulties I had eventually took their toll and manifested itself in anger issues.
+‘I was an angry child living in the depths of emotional despair’ that this was my life.

-I knew I had a bad left leg and and I later found out a ‘foot drop.’
-I was unaware of my struggles, but I knew I struggled.
+I knew I had a bad leg and that my ‘bad’ foot looked different to my ‘good’ foot, but again it would take me many years to find out it was a ‘foot drop,’ that I had.
+I also wasn’t aware of a problem with my arm because that wasn’t altogether obvious.
+I also wasn’t aware of what my neurological struggles were.
 I hated looking at myself in the mirror.
-When I was standing straight, I was lopsided because of a leg length difference of ¾”.
-When I wore school skirts, the lack of muscle tone in my left leg was visible and people would stare.
-I walked with a continual limp and would trip when I got tired.
+When I was standing straight, I was lopsided because of a leg length difference of ¾” and I couldn’t bear to look.
+When I wore skirts, the lack of muscle tone in my left leg was visible so people would continually stare.
+I would limp and would trip when I got tired.
+I hated that.

 I also hated that I walked toe heel and dragged my leg.
-I hated that my father thought to pick me up on something he knew I couldn’t change and I didn’t know.
-I hated that my shoes wore differently and that I was made to wear a heal raise for my leg length difference and that I had to have shoes made that didn’t work, because they made my foot look even more deformed.
+I hated that my father thought to pick me up on something he knew I couldn’t change and I didn’t.
+I hated that I struggled to fit into shoes and that when I did manage to get shoes they wore differently.
+I was also upset at having to wear a heal raise on the outside of my shoe for my leg length difference and that eventually I had to have shoes made for me that didn’t work, because they made my foot look even more deformed.

-Not having the support so that I could at least function ‘in my own normal’ meant that I retreated into my own little world early on; a world that I was familiar with and one that recognised me.
-I didn’t have to think about anything, but perhaps there was nothing to think about.
+Not having the support so that I could at least function ‘in my own normal’ meant that I retreated into my own little world, a world that I was at least familiar with and one that was familiar with me.
+A world where I didn’t have to think about anything, perhaps because there wasn’t anything to think about.
 Perhaps I had already worked out that things would never change.
 Perhaps I had already worked out that it was me that would have to change.
-But even through all those times, subconsciously I wasn’t giving up.
+But I know that even through those times, subconsciously I wasn’t giving up.
 I wasn’t done yet.

-I failed at most things.
-In Games lessons I managed easier sports such as Netball.
-Where I needed a sick note to opt out of certain Games lessons like ‘The High Jump’ I was expected to participate.
+It’s true to say that I failed at most things.
+In Games lessons at school I managed easier sports such as Netball.
+Where I needed a sick note to opt out of certain Games lessons like high jump, I was expected to join in.
 Being allowed to opt out wasn’t an option and where I needed understanding, there was none.